Group5github/Group5.github.io/README.md

 Some of the research questions we examined include:

-1. Which station recorded the highest volume of traffic?
-What proportion of vehicles made up the highest traffic volume?
+1. Which station records the highest volume of traffic?
+What proportion of vehicles makes up the highest traffic volume?

-2. Which highway experienced the highest traffic volume in the week under consideration?
-What is the proportion of vehicle that made up the highest traffic volume?
+2. Which highway experiences the highest traffic volume?
+What proportion of vehicles makes up the highest traffic volume?

 3. What does the daily traffic distribution for each station look like?